jenniferjang/dbscanpp/README.rst

 .. code-block:: python

-  fit_predict(X, init="k-centers", cluster_outliers=True)
+  fit_predict(X, init="k-center", cluster_outliers=True)

 X: Data matrix.
 Each row should represent a datapoint in Euclidean space

 init: String.
-Either "k-centers" for the k-centers greedy sampling technique or "uniform" for a uniform random sampling technique
+Either "k-center" for the k-center greedy sampling technique or "uniform" for a uniform random sampling technique

 cluster_outliers: Boolean.
 Whether we should cluster the remaining points